Frequently Asked Questions

 How do the machine learning aspects of Fingerprint work?

-Fingerprint Pro's server-side API processes and analyzes a vast amount of data, searching for patterns and recurring fraudulent activity.
+Fingerprint Identification's server-side API processes and analyzes a vast amount of data, searching for patterns and recurring fraudulent activity.

 What types of companies do you typically work with?

-Fingerprint works with companies of all sizes and industries like eCommerce, Financial Services, Travel, Gaming, Crypto, and more across many regions, including the US, EU, APAC, and LATAM.
+Fingerprint works with companies of all sizes and industries like e-commerce, financial services, travel, gaming, crypto, and more across many regions, including North America, Europe, Asia-Pacific, and Latin America.

 How does Fingerprint's pricing structure accommodate varying API call volumes?

 Fingerprint has tiered self-serve plans that scale by the number of API calls per month up until 1 million/month.
 After that, anything over requires an enterprise contract.
-For more pricing information, click here.
+For more pricing information, visit our pricing page.

-What are the advantages of using the custom subdomain?
+What are the advantages of using the custom subdomain or proxy?

-The custom subdomain allows API calls through ad blockers and specific security policies.
+The custom subdomain and cloud proxy integrations allows API calls through ad blockers and specific security policies.
+Visit our documentation for more information.

-The desired use case largely dictates the implementation of Fingerprint.
-For more information on what pages you should consider implementing, check out our best practices doc here.
+The specific use case determines where Fingerprint should be implemented.
+For more information on what pages you should consider identifying visitors on, visit our documentation.

 What is FingerprintJS?

-FingerprintJS is a browser fingerprinting library that queries browser attributes and computes a hashed visitor identifier from them.
-Unlike cookies and local storage, a fingerprint stays the same in incognito/private mode, even when browser data is purged.
+FingerprintJS is our source-available browser fingerprinting library that analyzes browser attributes to compute a hashed visitor identifier.
+Unlike cookies or local storage, fingerprints remain consistent in incognito or private mode, even after browser data is cleared.
+However, it is less accurate than the commercial Fingerprint Identification product.

-How can I find your open-source library, FingerprintJS?
+Where can I find your source-available library, FingerprintJS?

-Our open-source software, FingerprintJS, is available on GitHub.
-FingerprintJS is the #1 browser fingerprinting solution on GitHub, with over 17,000 stars.
+Our source-available library, FingerprintJS, is available on GitHub.
+FingerprintJS is the #1 browser fingerprinting solution on GitHub, with over 23,000 stars.

 Browser Fingerprinting